Who can stay at Te Mahia Community Village?

 We have a strict non-smoking policy in all of our cabin rooms, Village buildings and communal facilities.

 What if I have a problem with another tenant?

 If you have any issues or problems with any tenants, we ask that you come to the main office and not take matters into your own hands.
 Please remember the House Rules, as there are serious consequences to those who ignore or refuse to follow the House Rules.

 Are there many problems at Te Mahia Community Village?

-Ever since we welcomed in our wonderful new management of Maxine and Terah, we rarely have any issues.
+Ever since we welcomed in our wonderful new management team, we rarely have any issues.
 We have 'zero tolerance' policy for those who disrupt the safety and security of other tenants.
 If you have any personal issues, we urge you to come and see our helpful team.
 We are more than happy to put you in touch with organisations who can assist you.

 If you have any further questions, please feel free to call or email us.